 - Cloth and Paper Towels

-First, I should point out here that traveling with a fully equipped and filled aquarium is never a safe or smart idea.
+Traveling with a filled aquarium is never a safe or smart idea.
 This is especially so for glass aquariums.
 Water shifting and sloshing back and forth in a standard betta aquarium can not only spill, but it may also cause the glass to shatter.
-You’d be surprised how much force 10 gallons of water has when shifting from one side of an aquarium to the other.
-Please be careful.
-Don’t transport a full aquarium.

-Option number one is an unused or fish-only half-gallon Tupperware or other plastic container.
-(We don’t want any soap or food scraps in there).
+Option one is an unused or fish-only half-gallon Tupperware or other plastic container (we don’t want any soap or food scraps in there).
 Screw-on tops are best because they help prevent leakage.
-With these, you can either poke a few holes in the top to let in the fresh air.
-Or, you can occasionally stop and remove the lid to accomplish the same thing.
+Poke a few holes in the top to let in the fresh air.
+Alternatively, you can stop to remove the lid every 30 minutes or so to accomplish the same thing.

 Options one and two should be left empty aside from water and your fish.
 Any decorations may get moved around and pin or crush your fish.